GhostManager/DomainCheck/README.md

 * OpenDNS
 * MXToolbox

-Additionally, DomainCheck pulls the latest list of "bad" domains from malwaredomains.com and checks if any of the NameCheap domain names make an appearance.
+Additionally, DomainCheck pulls the latest list of "bad" domains from malwaredomains.com and checks if any of the Namecheap domain names make an appearance.

 ## Operation Modes